autumnkids/miscellaneous-study-notes/docs/database.md

 #### Background Workers

-A background worker is responsible for executing the query or command that a consumer initiated
+A background worker is responsible for executing the query or command that a consumer initiated.

+The number of background workers is capped by the parameter `max_worker_processes`.

+#### Background Writers

+A background writer is responsible for flushing the data that is stored in a Page into the filesystem, which will eventually write the data into the disk.
+It wakes up occasionally to clean up dirty Pages/Shared Memory.

+#### Checkpointer

+Checkpointer is responsible for flushing everything - i.e. both WAL records and Pages to the disk, and creating a checkpoint, indicating that everything now is consistent.

+#### Logger

+Logger is responsible for logging the status of the database.

+#### Autovacuum Launcher and Workers

+Autovacuum worker is responsible for cleaning up the tuples that have older versions and are not being accessed by any of the processes.